AmadeusITGroup/sonar-stash/README.md

 **Stash base URL** (sonar.stash.url): To define Stash instance.

 **Stash base user** (sonar.stash.login): To define user to push violations on Stash pull-request.
-User must have **REPO_READ permission** for the repository. **Please notice Stash password needs to be provided to sonar-runner through sonar.stash.password in commandline**.
+User must have **REPO_READ permission** for the repository. **Please notice Stash password needs to be provided to sonar-runner through sonar.stash.password on the commandline**.

 **Stash coverage severity** (sonar.stash.coverage.severity.threshold): If the contribution reduced the coverage on a file, the plugin generates an issue with the following severity.